andrew henderson menu

 You may not have heard of Colombia’s business visa, but it is definitely worth your consideration for more than one reason.

 One place you may have never considered is Colombia.
-The country boasts one of the strongest markets and most vibrant cultures in South America today.
+But it should be on your radar because it boasts one of the strongest markets and most vibrant cultures in South America today.

-Anyone looking to start a business can get the added benefit of a second residency in Colombia with as little as ~$25,000 in capital that you can spend immediately on your company.
+Anyone looking to start a business can get the added benefit of a second residency in Colombia with as little as US$25,000 in capital, which you can spend immediately on your company.

-This is called the Colombia Business Visa, and it’s a temporary residence visa.
-You will need to visit the country at least once every six months to retain this visa.
+This residency option is officially called the Colombia Business Visa.
+The Colombia Business Visa is a temporary residence visa with a light physical residency requirement of having to visit the country at least once every six months.

-Once residency is obtained, Colombia only requires that you visit the country at least once every six months in order to keep your residency active.
-If you meet that condition and a basic Spanish and Colombian history knowledge requirement, the timeline to naturalization is ten years.
+Additionally, if you meet the physical residency condition and a basic Spanish and Colombian history knowledge requirement, the timeline to naturalization is ten years.

 A Colombian passport is much better than it used to be and will grant you visa-free access to over 139 countries.
 Besides having unlimited access to all of Central and South America, a Colombian passport will allow you visa-free access to all of the countries in Europe’s Schengen Area, as well as traditionally difficult countries like Russia.